 Instructions

-Return the pan to heat and add the remaining 2 tablespoons of olive oil.
-Add the red pepper flakes and onion and saute for about 10 minutes until soft and golden.
+- Return the empty pan to medium-high heat and add the remaining 2 tablespoons of olive oil.
+Add the red pepper flakes and onion and saute for about 8 minutes until soft and golden.
 Add the mushrooms, garlic, and the remaining salt, and cook for another 5 minutes.
-Pour the wine or broth into the pan and simmer on high for a couple of minutes before adding the zucchini.
-Lower the heat and continue cooking for another 5 minutes or so until the zucchini is tender but not mushy.

 Notes